Bela Ewald Althans: Early Nazism

-Althans was born into a middle-class family in Bremen where he was taught to reject Nazism but still chose hatred, and from the age of thirteen was involved in neo-Nazi groups.
+Althans was born into a middle-class family in Bremen where he was taught to reject Nazism but nonetheless became involved in neo-Nazi groups from the age of thirteen.
 He became a follower of Michael Kühnen and led the Hanover branch Action Front of National Socialists/National Activists until it was banned in 1983.
+He was also a member of the Neo-Nazi organization Wiking-Jugend.
 Following Kühnen's imprisonment, by which time Althans had been thrown out of the family home by his parents and also his school, Althans went to live with Otto Ernst Remer in Bad Kissingen.
 Remer made Althans the youth leader of the Freedom Movement, a group that Remer had founded, and taught him about organising cell-based movements as well as introducing him to a number of leading figures of neo-Nazism internationally.
 In 1988, Althans spent several months in the United States, where he worked closely with Tom Metzger, appearing on his radio show, where they discussed their mutual admiration for the antisemitism of Nation of Islam leader Louis Farrakhan.

 Leading role

 On 20 April 1990, Althans organised a Holocaust denial conclave in the Löwenbräukeller in Munich at which the guest of honour was David Irving.
 The evening consisted of both speeches and performances mocking the Holocaust.
-By this time Althans had broke from Remer, leading to personal bitterness between the two, and he sought to develop his own profile internationally, working closely with Yvan Blot in France and CEDADE in Spain.
+By this time Althans had broken from Remer, leading to personal bitterness between the two, and he sought to develop his own profile internationally, working closely with Yvan Blot in France and CEDADE in Spain.
 Within Germany Althans, working with Christian Worch, sought to expand neo-Nazi operations be it through working in secret with less underground groups that officially disavowed Nazism like the National Democratic Party of Germany and the German People's Union, reuniting the pro- and anti-Kühnen factions after his death, or building stronger organisational bases in the former East Germany.
 Althans also allied himself to the Institute for Historical Review and attended a number of their conferences.

 In the early 1990s, Althans emerged as a press representative for German neo-Nazism, taking advantage of his rhetoric, which allowed him to seem sophisticated, his imposing personal appearance (6 feet, 4 inches tall) and his fluency in French and English.
 At the time, he had his own office in a high-end district of Munich with a picture of Adolf Hitler displayed in the window.
 Althans used computers to organise hate group events disguised as protests, with one example being the Rostock-Lichtenhagen riots, which were violent and xenophobic riots.
 They were the worst mob attacks against migrants in postwar Germany, although no one was killed.
 Stones and petrol bombs were thrown at an apartment block where refugees lived.